All Collections

 • Height: The height of the field, in pixels.

-Generally speaking, we recommend sizing and positioning your field directly in the Template Builder using drag-and-drop, and then using these 4 properties to fine-tune the size and position if necessary.
-Note that these properties will change as you move/resize your field within the Builder.
+Generally speaking, GoFormz recommends that you size and position your field directly in the Template Builder using drag-and-drop, and then using these properties to modify the field's size and position as necessary.

 Look-and-Feel Properties

 Look-and-feel properties appear in the Form View only, as with size and position properties.
-These properties differ somewhat across different field types, but the ones described here appear in all or most fields.
+These properties differ somewhat across different field types, but these properties are common amongst all data fields.

-• Align: The alignment of content within the field.
+• Configure how you want to align content within the field.
 Text can be aligned with the Left or Right side of the field, or Centered within the field.
 Other items (e.g. Images or Sketches) can be Centered or aligned with the Top Left corner.

 • Size: The font size of any text inside the field.

-• Color: The color of any text or symbols inside the field.
+• The color of any text or symbols inside the field.

-• Background: The color of the background behind the field while the form is being filled out.
+• The background color is displayed behind the field while the form is being filled out.
 When the form is completed, all background colors disappear.

-• Focus Color: The color of the background when the user selects this field.
+• Focus Color is the color of the background when the user selects this field.
 When the field is not selected, the background color is determined by the Background property.
 This property is available for Text Box, Number, Barcode and Table fields.

 Other Display Properties

-• Visible: This is the only Display Property that appears in the List View and can be used on Pages, Tabs, Sections, and Fields.
-It determines whether this field instance, template page, list view tab, or section will be visible.
+• Visible determines whether this field instance, template page, list view tab, or section will be visible.
 For example, sometimes, you may want to include fields in the form that are not visible to the user but are visible in reporting afterwards, like some calculated fields.
 Or you may want to make a field visible to some users and not others.
 You can do so with this field.

 The Field properties listed here are common to most GoFormz fields.
 Field Properties determine your field’s behavior and metadata.